devopsengineerDan/Daniel_project/Backup.md

 - Clarity of Awareness is not Purpose, Understanding is not Fulfilment, Health is not Happiness.

 # 🚀 IDEA
+- 🚀🚀🚀 We/Sheep/Concious and I/Goat/Unconcious is all I SEE.
+- 🚀🚀🚀 Machiavellianism without Control is Destructive; its Fire which burns the Arsonist.
+Stoicism without Power is Dissociation; it Sadative for the Conquered.

+- 🚀 As Stoicism and Confucianism would put it HEART CONQUERS THE MIND--if you desire unity you have no Mind, if you don't desire unity you have no Heart.
+The is no common benchmark for the things we believe to be good except for a few those that affect US ALL/FEEL/FREQUENCY.
-- We are Rational not Irrational.
+- 🚀 We are Rational not Irrational.
 We are not sentimental about Freedom.
 We do not romantisize it.
 We are Pragmatic about Control.
-- It is not being Opague/Ambiguos/Vague.
+- 🚀 It is not being Opague/Ambiguos/Vague.
 That is dangerous.
 We do not worship at the altar of Belief.
+- 🚀 It is rather to be a warrior in a garden than a gardener in a war.
+- 🚀 Machiavellianism teaches you How to play the game of life.
+Stoicism teaches you Why to play the game.
+We play the game beacause participation is our tribute to existence/life.
+Conquering is vanity--the Empire will Fall, the Money will Rot, the Reputation will Fade
 - 🚀 Ours is Silence, Reason, Strategic Control(Diligence), Sponteneous/Harmony with Nature.
 - 🚀 Once the vail is removed, you cannot return to innocence.
 The notion of good guys and bad guys--what passionate believers say to be righteous struggle is abandoned.
 You become objective by looking at the cause, the process and the result/aftermath.

 # 🚀 OBJECTIVE; NOT INVOLUNTARY OR ENTANGLED
 - Decision Latency - Under Pressure
 - Response During Uncertainity - Panic
 - Risk  Tolerance - Emotional Reactivity

 ```
-🚀 STRATEGIC-DETACHMENT
+🚀 STRATEGIC-DETACHMENT/DISSOCIATION
 🚀 SILENCE-SILENCE
 				    🚀 IDENTITY
 		🚀 BELIEF AND EMOTION